SSEconomics/stata-economics-masterclass/README.md

 **This is the introduction to Stata I wish I had.**

 Suitable for all levels, this course is designed to make you a **better economist**.
 The goal is simple: improve your efficiency, save you hours of headaches, and eliminate errors through automation.
+Business students use Excel - economists use software (R/Stata/Python).

 These scripts provide the hacks and workflows necessary to move from "manual" analysis to **replicable, professional code**.